The-Grinnell-College-Experience-Team/GCE-Backend/README.md

 We currently plan on utilizing a 43x20 grid system displayed on the phone, consisting of 32x32 textures.

 ### 3. Issue Tracker
-We have our backlog at the following link: https://github.com/orgs/The-Grinnell-College-Experience-Team/projects/6 <br>
+You can check our entire issues from `Issues` tab.
+Click [here](https://github.com/The-Grinnell-College-Experience-Team/GCE-Backend/issues) to go to the page directly. <br>
+We organized the same backlogs in `Project` tab.
+Click [here](https://github.com/orgs/The-Grinnell-College-Experience-Team/projects/6) to go to the page directly. <br>
 Thanks to GitHub Issues, here we will be able to communicate and track any issues that may arise.

-Below is the brief description for each board in our issue tracker:
+Below is the brief description for each board in our issue tracker in `Project` tab:

-**Remaining Issues** <br>
-This board contains the remaining issues for our project.
-More issues may be added.

-**Sprint N To Do** <br>
+**Sprint To Do** <br>
 This board contains the issues that are assigned to the current sprint. <br>
-Issues are moved from the *Remaining Issues* board and you can check the assigned member(s) to each sprint. <br>
+Issues are moved from the *To Do* board and you can check the assigned sprint and member(s). <br>
 The first bubble in each issue means the estimated effort (hours) and the second bubble means the period (sprint dates).

 **In Progress** <br>
 The issues will be moved to this board if any team member starts assigned issue(s).

-**Sprint N Done** <br>
+**Done** <br>
-These boards contain the issues done in each sprint.
+These boards contain the issues done so far.

+**To Do** <br>
+This board contains the remaining issues for our project.
+More issues may be added.

 ### 4. Sprint Reports
 **4-1.
 Spring Planning Reports** <br>